josephamcdonald/Newzy/README.md

 ## Getting Started

 Newzy is activated with a free News API Key.
-Benefits of your personal key include up to 500 search requests per day (250 requests per 12 hours.)
+Benefits of your personal key include up to 100 API requests per day.
 Once obtained, provide your 32-character key in Settings.
 Get your key at [NewsAPI.org/register](https://newsapi.org/register)

 ## Screenshots